KevinWMatthews/c-cpputest_intro/docs/docker.md

 ```bash
 $ cmake ../cpputest_intro -DCOMPILE_TESTS=OFF
 ```
-This project will compile unit tests by default, so the must explicitly be disabled.
+Note that unit tests are explicitly disabled.

 Compile with:
 ```bash
 $ make
 ```

-This project is designed to illustrate unit testing.
-It contains a library of production code but no executables.
+This project illustrates unit testing on a library so there are no production executables to run.

 When finished, stop the container using:
 ```bash